 “the cumulative impact of your customer’s end-to-end journey with you, the multiple touchpoints over time which create a true competitive advantage to companies that get it right.”

-This implies that customer experience is not a short-term line-item metric or KPI, it’s much more complex.
+This implies that it is not a short-term line-item metric or KPI, it’s much more complex.
 Instead, it’s a lifetime journey across all touchpoints and communication channels.
 At DataMotion, we strongly believe the ultimate measure of customer experience is a customer’s lifetime value and being able to keep that customer.

 Your customer experience strategy should be a holistic one, not a one-off interaction or marketing campaign.
 It should truly marry customer expectations with the business objectives of the organization.
 Think about it, if your customers are not satisfied and they switch to a competitor, then your ability to meet business objectives and revenue goals will become that much harder.
 On the other hand, if your organization can meet your customer’s expectations with service improvements resulting in greater customer retention, then you could see significant, long-term growth for years to come.